gouribiju/Data-Analyst/Power BI/README.md

 2️⃣   * Shopify - Sales & Customer Funnel Report Dashboard*

     * Overview: This Power BI dashboard provides a clear breakdown of Shopify sales performance.
 It helps track revenue trends, understand customer behavior, and evaluate which products contribute the most to overall growth.

-   *  Key Insights:The dashboard reveals top-selling products, identifies sales trends over time, highlights customer purchasing patterns—including repeat buyers—and shows how discounts and refunds affect overall revenue.
+    *  Key Insights: The dashboard reveals top-selling products, identifies sales trends over time, highlights customer purchasing patterns—including repeat buyers—and shows how discounts and refunds affect overall revenue.

-    * Highlights:It features interactive visuals with easy filters, clear KPI cards for quick performance tracking, and a unified view of sales, product performance, and customer metrics.
+    * Highlights: It features interactive visuals with easy filters, clear KPI cards for quick performance tracking, and a unified view of sales, product performance, and customer metrics.

 *🛠 Tools Used*